 Stage 4: cirrhosis

-At this most severe stage, bands of scar tissue and clumps of liver cells develop.
-The liver shrinks and becomes lumpy.
-This is known as cirrhosis.
+This is the most severe stage, where bands of scar tissue and clumps of liver cells develop.
+The liver shrinks and becomes lumpy (known as cirrhosis).

-Cirrhosis tends to occur after the age of 50-60, after many years of liver inflammation associated with the early stages of the disease.
+Cirrhosis tends to occur after the age of 50-60, following many years of liver inflammation associated with the early stages of the disease.
 However, this can happen much earlier in some people.

 The damage caused by cirrhosis is permanent and can't be reversed.
 Cirrhosis progresses slowly, over many years, gradually causing your liver to stop functioning.
 NAFLD can also lead to primary liver cancer (hepatocellular carcinoma).
 This is what is known as liver failure.
 Learn more about cirrhosis of the liver, including the warning signs.

 Who is affected?

 You are more likely to develop NAFLD and more severe forms of the disease, such as NASH, fibrosis or cirrhosis if you: